syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Legend.md

 ![](Legend_images/iconVisibility.png)

-**Icon Customization**
+**Icon customization**

-The size of the legend icon can be customized by using the properties of `IconWidth` and `IconHeight` as illustrated in the following code snippet.
+The size of the legend icon can be customized by using the properties of `IconWidth` and `IconHeight` as illustrated in the following code snippet:

 {% tabs %}